-- 1. Divide class into small groups of 3 4 students.
-Have one student get supplies and equipment. - 2.
-Students tape cup in one corner of rectangular container, about one inch from the bottom. - 3.
-Tape 4 thermometers in bottom of dish, all oriented in same direction with equal spacing. - 4.
+- 1. Students tape paper cup with pinholes in one corner of rectangular container, about one inch from the bottom. - 2.
+Tape 4 thermometers in bottom of dish, all oriented in same direction with equal spacing. - 3.
 Add water to the container, so the bottom of the cup is covered.
-Let water settle. - 5.
-Record the temperature on all 4 thermometers at start of the experiment, or time = 0. - 6.
-Place ice in the cup and add 10 drops of food coloring. - 7.
-Record the temperatures again every 5 minutes for 1/2 hour on the data sheet. - 8.
+Let water settle. - 4.
+Record the temperature on all 4 thermometers at start of the experiment, or time = 0. - 5.
+Place ice in the cup and add 10 drops of food coloring. - 6.
+Record the temperatures again every 5 minutes for 30 minutes on the data sheet. - 7.
 Observe what happens by looking though the side of the dish at table level.
-Record your observations by making a small sketch or diagram of what you see, and explain what you think causes what think causes this. - 9.
-NOTE: If you cannot see a bottom current, heat the corner opposite the ice by placing a beaker of hot water in the dish. - 10.
-At the end of 30 minutes, or when the food coloring has made its way most of the way across the container, place a small piece of paper (1/2 inch square) on top of the water in the corner opposite the ice.
+Record your observations by making a small sketch or diagram of what you see, and explain what you think causes what think causes this. - 8.
+NOTE: If you cannot see a bottom current, heat the corner opposite the ice by placing a glass cup of hot water in the dish. - 9.
+At the end of 30 minutes, or when the food coloring has made most of the way across the container, place a small piece of paper (1/2 inch square) on top of the water in the corner opposite the ice.
 Observe what happens.